-Anderson University has grown to comprise an undergraduate liberal arts program organized into six schools, one of which includes a graduate seminary.
+Anderson University has grown to comprise an undergraduate liberal arts program organized into six schools, including a graduate seminary.
 The university offers several graduate degree programs, including the Doctor of Business Administration (DBA), Master of Business Administration (MBA), Master of Music Education (MME), Master of Divinity (MDiv), Master of Arts in Christian Ministry (MACM), and a Master of Theological Studies (MTS).

-More than 1,700 students and nearly 300 instructional and professional staff make up the academic community.
+More than 1,500 students and 338 instructional and professional staff make up the academic community.
 The university is governed by a board of trustees ratified by the General Assembly of the Church of God, administered by a president and other officers, and staffed by individuals dedicated to the mission of Christian higher education.